14.1 Financial Aid at the UW Law School

 If you are unable to make payments on your loans due to economic hardship, unemployment, or other factors, please contact the OSFA or your loan servicer to determine whether an income-based repayment plan may be an option for you.

 Lenders and servicers may offer repayment incentives on federal and/or private loans to encourage timely repayments.
 These may include interest rate reductions to responsible borrowers who make a certain number of consecutive monthly payments, or who elect to have their payments automatically withdrawn from their checking or savings accounts.
+Please contact your servicer for more informatoin about repayment incentives.

 There are severe consequences if you do not make your loan payments on time or at all.
 Remember, you are responsible for contacting your lender/servicer immediately if you anticipate having any difficulty making payments.
-The potential consequences of delinquent or defaulted loans are listed below:
+Some potential consequences of delinquent or defaulted loans are listed below:

 - Information is reported to loan and national credit agencies.